songqiaoluckyvr/GameJame_0328/DeerAnimationAndSoundController.md

 ## Implementation Notes
 - The controller initializes in the Idle state by default
 - Automatically adds an AudioSource component if not present on the GameObject
+- Sound effects are loaded from resources during Awake()
 - The AudioSource is used to play sound effects via PlayOneShot
 - The controller uses Animator.Play() to directly play animation states by name
 - The Jump animation is frozen at the end to prevent looping
 - The Spin animation plays for about 1 second and then returns to idle
 - The Die() method sets an internal flag to prevent any further animation changes
-- Logs warning messages when sound clips are not assigned
+- Logs specific warning messages if sound files cannot be loaded